Staying active and exercising is important for our physical and mental wellbeing.

 If your symptoms are progressing

-The Parkinson’s Society in Canada
+The Parkinson’s Society in British Columbia

 The Parkinson’s Society has pulled together a list of their most helpful resources on exercising at home.